heraldia/AMR-Simulator/doc/shiyue-iciai-paper-review.md

 /*This -> Furthermore, t*/ work underscores the potential of integrating advanced simulation frameworks with intelligent task allocation strategies in propelling warehouse operations to new efficiency frontiers.

 // Overall, all sentence in the Abstract section are in the same structure, subject- verb.-object, we need more variety in style.
+// think about whether we need emphasize scalability and flexibility and extendable?

 CCS CONCEPTS ¥
 Keywords: Autonomous Mobile Robot, Simulator, Task allocation, Scheduling algorithm